Heroin Identification: Color, Smell, And Taste Of Heroin

 Powder heroin that smells like vinegar typically has more impurities and additives.

 Tar heroin, which is generally far more crudely processed and chemically altered, is known to have the strongest odor resembling vinegar.

 Does Heroin Always Have A Smell?

 The purest form of heroin, such as the white powder variety, has no smell at all.

-This is because it has undergone minimal processing and does not contain added chemicals or filler ingredients.
+That is because it has undergone maximum processing and contains added chemicals or filler ingredients that mask its smell.